vtrlx/LuaGObject/README.md

 ## Usage

-Documentation for LuaGObject is available in the `doc/` folder, formatted using Markdown.
-To read the documentation using HTML, process the docs using your preferred Markdown processor.
+Documentation for LuaGObject is available in the `docs/` folder.

-For developing a modern GNOME app, it is recommended to use Flatpak to ensure stability of dynamically generated bindings.
+For developing a modern GNOME app, it is recommended to use Flatpak to ensure stability of the dynamically generated bindings.
 See [Tally](https://github.com/vtrlx/tally) and [Parchment](https://github.com/vtrlx/parchment) for examples of complete applications developed using LuaGObject.

 Older LGI-era examples are in the `samples/` directory.
-Please note that certain examples—especially for Gtk—are quite dated and may no longer be accurate.
+Please note that certain examples—especially for GTK—are quite dated and may no longer be accurate.

 ### Migrating from LGI